MahendraSondagar/MahendraSondagar/README.md

 ### Hi there 👋, I'm Mahendra
 #### I'm an IoT solution Architect (:satellite:) & Firmware developer by :heart:
-![I'm an IoT solution Architect and Firmware coder by heart ]

 By profession, I'm an IoT solution Architect :satellite: having the intellect to deliver the End to End Product engineering solution :pager: from scratch to market :chart_with_upwards_trend: .
 I love exploring new tech stack 💻 and leveraging them to build cool stuffs 🛠️.
 <br/>